thambaru/curlcurl/README.md

 # Curl cURL

-This is a helper class to make your code more clean by curling cURL just into a line.
-With Curl cUrl, you don't have to init or close the connection as it does by itself.
-Just wrap up options and kaboom!
+This is a helper class to make your code clean by curling cURL just into a line.
+With Curl cURL, you don't have to init or close the connection as it does by itself.

 With version 2.0 all options can be chain-loaded.

 ## Usage

-Require curlCurl.php and create object:
+Require curlCurl.php and create an object:

 `$curlCurl = new Curl();`